-Ultimately, this process was resolved when the parties decided to sell the property south of Sherbrooke Street to the Town for fifty cents per foot ($3550.00) and that the on-going lawsuit, now in the Superior Court, against the Town be discontinued.
+Ultimately, this process was resolved with the sale of the property south of Sherbrooke Street to the Town for fifty cents per square foot ($3550.00) and that the on-going lawsuit, now in the Superior Court, against the Town be discontinued.

 “…besides a release of Municipal taxes general and special, to this date on the piece of land to be acquired and a cancellation of the servitude of passage conceded by the Murray Estate to the Town as regards the part of the same twenty foot strip of ground south of Sherbrooke Street, the offer of the Murray Estate to pay eight hundred dollars in release and extinction of its warranty responsibility in respect of the said servitude of passage… and that the Solicitor be accordingly instructed to prepare the necessary by-law for the opening of the section of Elgin Avenue over the length of the strip of land to be acquired as aforesaid and the prolongation of Melbourne Avenue across the same…”